Air Purifier Reviews

 In recent years, former marketing-over-substance leaders Oreck and Sharper Image have fallen by the wayside, but the rise of imports from China, most rebranded with only cryptic product background, has kept the consumer in the dark.

 In the recession of 2009, many dealers closed, hundreds of models were discontinued, support evaporated, warranty claim payouts shrank, and replacement filters dried up.
-In 2010-2011, the market consolidation continued.

 Buyers should beware "deals" on discontinued or obsolete equipment and obscure builders/vendors.